normai/purpleterms/README.md

  tasks are not available from Explorer, only from console.
 Why?
  Because computers natively do communicate in terms of commands.

-The word **console** I find an even more concise designation than 'terminal', because it carries the term 'solid' in it.
+The word **console** I find an even more concise designation for such box, than terminal, because it carries the term 'solid' in it.
 A console represents the system, it must be reliable under all circumstances.
-If it wobbles, the system breaks.
+If it wobbles, the system is unlashed.

 Of course, Termjnal may never reach such solid state.
 Nevertheless shall this be the direction to look.
 And as for guideline keywords, the top one shall stay '*dead simple*' from Terminal.js original slogan.

-Last not least, imagine speach recognition applied, and suddenly further interesting aspects show up.
+Last not least, imagine speach recognition applied, and out of nothing further interesting aspects show up.

 <a name="usage"></a>
 ## Usage